joric/io_scene_b3d/README.md

 * Nodes use original quaternion rotation that affects user interface.
 Maybe convert them into euler angles.
 * Sometimes objects appear joined together in a single mesh (an attempt on hardware instancing, I guess).
-I'm splitting objects with multiple meshes into a separate objects but I can't effectively split large meshes into separate objects.
+I'm splitting objects with multiple meshes into separate objects but I can't effectively split large pre-baked mashes.
 Probably solvable with point cloud matching (considering that objects also can overlap).

 ### Export